Regions of Bregasland

 OOC Notes

-• As of the Summer Solstice 385YE, the entire territory is once again under the control of the Marches and thus the Empire.
+• As of the Summer Solstice 386YE, the Jotun control the region of Gravenmarch.
+The rest of the territory is under the control of the Marches and thus the Empire

-• The Imperial Breadbasket great work gives every Marcher character who owns a farm a share of 1080 rings.
-This bounty was lost when the Jotun claimed the territory but was reclaimed and restocked by the Keeper of the Breadbasket following the Summer Solstice 385YE.
+• The bounty of the Imperial Breadbasket was lost when the Jotun claimed the territory but was reclaimed and restocked by the Keeper of the Breadbasket following the Summer Solstice 385YE

 Resources in Bregasland